CiscoCXSecurity/duo-sxo/README.md

   This Atomic workflow activates the Duo user based on the UserID.

+# You can use these workflows:

+# 1. Duo Admin - Block User By UserID.json

+  This workflow blocks a Duo user based on username.

+# 2. Duo Admin - Activate User By UserID.json

+  This workflow activates a Duo user based on username.

 It was created based on: https://github.com/SecureX-TME/orchestration/tree/master/atomics created by Matt Vander Horst.